 Horror films…even the classics…have the potential to be remade well.
 Humans will always have fear, but as the world evolves some of the things that terrorized film goers in the past may not be as effective.

 THEREFORE, here is a list of films I believe could be remade…if done well.
 I’ll also include some ideas…not good ideas per se, but ideas.

 10. House of Wax

 Yes, I know there was a remake in 2005 (with the…”talents” of Miss Paris Hilton), but I think where they went wrong with it was the antagonist.
 They created this strange amalgamation of Texas Chainsaw Massacre and House of 1000 Corpses.

 IF I MADE IT: I would keep the disfigured sculptor, but have him more like the Vincent Price character from the 1953 film (which also was a remake btw).
 He was personable (still disfigured, but more tragic than evil) and the wax museum was popular.
 Anybut, the other major change I would make is have the House of Wax be a traveling show.
 Wherever the wax museum goes, death follows.
-Of course, there would be a young cast who go to the museum and mock it, possibly destroying the owner’s most prized sculpture and setting the his sights on them.
-One by one their picked off until the final boy or girl discover the truth of the wax museum…and (another change) end with all the kids being turned into wax figures and the museum moving on to the next town…opening it up to sequels.
+Of course, there would be a young cast who go to the museum and mock it, possibly destroying the owner’s most prized sculpture and setting his sights on them.
+One by one they’re picked off until the final boy or girl discover the truth of the wax museum…and (another change) end with all the kids being turned into wax figures and the museum moving on to the next town…opening it up to sequels.